 Initially it will perform full sync, then it will only do an incremental sync (only updates records that have changed), so you're free to run it as often as you want.

 When syncing to MySQL I get 'Illegal mix of collations'

 django.db.utils.OperationalError: (1267, "Illegal mix of collations (latin1_swedish_ci,IMPLICIT) and (utf8_general_ci,COERCIBLE) for operation '='")

 We will fix that when time allows, for the time being, just run:

 alter database peeringdb default character set utf8 default collate utf8_unicode_ci;

 How does one become a PeeringDB member?

 Your organization does not need to be a Member to have an active account at PeeringDB.com, but Membership is available to those that do.
 Per the Bylaws, Membership is determined by having an active PeeringDB.com account, and a subscription to the pdb-gov mailing list.

 What are the Terms and Conditions for PeeringDB membership?

 Please see http://docs.peeringdb.com/gov/#organizational-documents for the legal aspects of PeeringDB.
-An Acceptable Use Policy is under development by the Board.
+The Acceptable Use Policy is at https://peeringdb.com/aup.